-Below you will find a series of videos adapted from the iSkills workshop Getting information to come to you.
+Below you will find a series of videos adapted from the iSkills workshop Keeping up to date with research.
 The videos introduce you to how to set up alerts so that you automatically receive notification of new research in your area.
 The videos cover how to set up alerts in:

 We would welcome feedback on this series of videos.
-Please fill in this short survey: https://oxford.onlinesurveys.ac.uk/keeping-up-to-date-video-series-copy
+Please fill in this short survey.

 The video creators are Helen Bond and Helen Worrell.